-Use the library catalog to find books, journals, videos, government documents, microfilm collections and other materials at the Emory libraries, which include Woodruff, Pitts Theology, Health Sciences, McMillan Law, Guy Chemistry, Math & Science Center and, Oxford libraries.
+Use the library catalog to find books, journals, videos, government documents, microfilm collections and other materials at the Emory libraries, which include Woodruff, Pitts Theology, Health Sciences, McMillan Law, Chemistry, Math & Science Center, and Oxford.

 Ethnographic and Documentary Film Databases at Emory:

 There are many anthropologically relevant films that are not considered ethnographic so try a few searches or contact the anthropology librarian if you can't find what you need.

 We try to provide everything you need for your research, but no library can do it all.
 If you find something that we don't have, we'll get it for you from another library using interlibrary loan, or contact the Anthropology Librarian for additional help.

 One of the great anthropology collections is at Harvard University in the Tozzer Library.
 The library collects comprehensively in all four subfields of anthropology and covers a broad geographic range with special emphasis on indigenous peoples of the Americas.
 Tozzer Library is also renowned for their collections of primary sources and other rare materials (e.g. Maya language materials, Spanish Colonial documents, and field notes).